jvidalallende/eacs-python-and-cpp-testing/README.md

 This repository hosts the investigation assignment for EACS Software Tests.
 It is focused on how to use [Python] to test [C++] programs.

+Python can be integrated with other languages, one of them is C++ [PythonAndC++].
+This is a two way road, we can use C/C++ from python, by mean of integrating built-in modules in python, or run python code from C++.

+In this assigment we are focus in how to integrate  C/C++ code with Python.
+Furthermore we are interested if it is possible to run unit tests writing in Python to test C++ code.

-[is it acceptable practice to unit test a program in another language]
+The First question we should ask to ourself, [is it acceptable practice to unit test a program in another language]?

 # Possible alternatives
 * Wrapping C++ with a framework (python c++ binding).
 For the binding can be used next tools: